Planning a family trip but wondering how to maintain your kids’ sleep routine? Learn how to handle your child’s sleep schedule on vacation.

 1. Keep a consistent schedule before leaving

 Routines get a bad rap sometimes.
 We assume strict schedules push flexibility aside, and kids can’t enjoy spontaneous activities or a late night out.
-But a consistent routine actually allows your child even more flexibility because he’ll be more open to change.
+However, a consistent routine allows your child even more flexibility because she can be more open to change.

-With a consistent schedule, your child will see your family vacation as an exciting diversion from the norm.
-He’ll be less likely resist the changes, knowing that a vacation is a special treat.
+With a consistent schedule, your child can see your family vacation as an exciting diversion from the norm.
+She’s less likely to resist the changes, knowing that a vacation is a special treat.

-Plus, keeping a consistent schedule before leaving gives you and your child a chance to practice your routine often enough that it becomes automatic.
-The familiarity of the routine, even in a new environment, will make sleep smoother than if he had nothing consistent to compare it to.
+Plus, keeping a consistent schedule before leaving gives both of you a chance to practice your routine often enough that it becomes automatic.
+The familiarity of the routine, even in a new environment, can make sleep smoother than if she had nothing consistent to compare it to.

 I had made a big mistake.